-- 1) The complainant took up his duties with the defendant Organisation on 2 June 1949; - 2) At the time when the decision complained of was taken, the complainant was the holder of a fixed-term contract of one year's duration expiring on 31 December 1954; - 3) In February 1953 the complainant received from the representative of the United States to the defendant Organisation a questionnaire to be completed and returned in application of "Executive Order No. 10,422 of the President of the United States dated 9 January 1953 prescribing procedures for making available to the Secretary-General of the United Nations certain information concerning United States citizens employed or being considered for employment on the Secretariat of the United Nations", whose provisions apply to the defendant Organisation by virtue of Part III of the Order in question; the complainant did not answer this questionnaire; - 4) In February 1954, the complainant received an interrogatory from the International Organisations Employees Loyalty Board of the United States Civil Service Commission set up by Executive Order No. 10,459 of 2 June 1953, amending Executive Order No. 10,422 of 9 January 1953, interrogatory to which the complainant also did not reply; - 5) In June 1954, the complainant received an invitation, dated 18 June, to appear on 15 July before the Loyalty Board meeting at the United States Embassy in Paris; - 6) By letter dated 13 July 1954, the complainant informed the Director-General of the reasons of conscience on which he based his refusal to appear; - 7) By letter dated 13 August 1954, the Director-General informed the complainant that he would not offer him a new contract on the expiry of the contract at that time in force.
-This letter stated, inter alia: - "...
+1) The complainant took up his duties with the defendant Organisation in August 1949;

+2) At the time when the decision complained of was taken, the complainant was the holder of a fixed-term contract of three years' duration expiring on 31 December 1954;

+3) In February 1953, the complainant received from the representative of the United States to the defendant Organisation a questionnaire to be completed and returned in application of "Executive Order No. 10,422 of the President of the United States dated 9 January 1953 prescribing procedures for making available to the Secretary-General of the United Nations certain information concerning United States citizens employed or being considered for employment on the Secretariat of the United Nations", whose provisions apply to the defendant Organisation by virtue of Part III of the Order in question; the complainant did not answer this questionnaire;

+4) In March 1954, the complainant received an interrogatory from the International Organisations Employees Loyalty Board of the United States Civil Service Commission set up by Executive Order No. 10,459 of 2 June 1953, amending Executive Order No. 10,422 of 9 January 1953, interrogatory to which the complainant also did not reply;

+5) In June 1954, the complainant received an invitation, dated 18 June, to appear on 15 July before the Loyalty Board meeting at the United States Embassy in Paris;

+6) By letter dated 13 July 1954, the complainant informed the Director-General of the reasons of conscience on which he based his refusal to appear;

+7) By a letter of 22 July 1954, the Director-General received communication of the report of the Loyalty Board (advisory determination) in which it was stated that: "it has been determined on all the evidence, that there is a reasonable doubt as to the loyalty of David Neal Leff to the Government of the United States" and that "this determination, together with the reasons therefor, in as much detail as security considerations permit, are submitted for your use in exercising your rights and duties with respect to the integrity of the personnel employed by the

+United Nations Educational, Scientific and Cultural Organization";

+8) The complainant was himself informed of the conclusions of the Loyalty Board by letter of the Chairman of the Loyalty Board dated 2 August 1954 and was also informed of the fact that the report of the Loyalty Board had been transmitted to the Director-General of the defendant Organisation;

+9) By letter dated 17 August 1954, the Director-General informed the complainant that he would not offer him a new contract on the expiry of the contract at that time in force.
+This letter stated, inter alia:

+"...
 In the light of what I believe to be your duty to the Organization, I have considered very carefully your reasons for not appearing before the International Employees Loyalty Board where you would have had an opportunity of dispelling suspicions and disproving allegations which may exist regarding you.